Binance: Binance USD

-In January 2023, Bloomberg reported that Binance-Peg BUSD “was often undercollateralized between 2020 and 2021.
-On three separate occasions, the gap between reserves and supply surpassed $1 billion.”
-A Binance spokesperson said the “process of maintaining the backing … has not always been flawless” but “has been much improved with enhanced discrepancy checks.”
+Binance USD (BUSD) was a US dollar-pegged stablecoin issued by Paxos on the behalf of Binance.
+In January 2023, Bloomberg reported that Binance-Peg BUSD "was often undercollateralized between 2020 and 2021.
+On three separate occasions, the gap between reserves and supply surpassed $1 billion."
+A Binance spokesperson said the "process of maintaining the backing ... has not always been flawless" but "has been much improved with enhanced discrepancy checks."